-3.1 Retail Offer
+3.1 Retail and Commercial Offer

-- 3.1.1 This indicator keeps track of the range and variety of retail goods and services offered in the town centre, measured as the change in the number of businesses in each category over a 12 month period.
+3.1.1 This indicator keeps track of the range and variety of retail goods and commercial services offered in the town centre, measured as the change in the number of businesses in each category over a 12 month period.

-- 3.1.2 In order to remain competitive, town centres need to ensure they provide a level of offer that matches the demand of their current (or intended) visitors and consumers.
+3.1.2 In order to remain competitive, town centres need to ensure they provide a level of offer that matches the demand of their current (or intended) visitors and consumers.

-- 3.1.3 This indicator is often linked to footfall and levels of business as well as visitor satisfaction.
+3.1.3 This indicator is often linked to footfall and levels of business as well as visitor satisfaction.
 It can also be used (in conjunction with other indicators) to monitor the balance and relationship between the area's daytime and night time/evening economies.

-- 3.1.4 The retail offer is broken down into Use Class Orders.
+3.1.4 The retail and commercial offer is broken down into Use Class Orders.
 A summary of the Use Class Order can be found below:

 - A1 Shops

 - A2 Financial and Professional Services

 - A3 Restaurants and Cafes

 - A4 Drinking Establishments

 - A5 Hot Food Takeaways

 - B1 Business

 - D1 Non-residential Institutions

 - D2 Assembly and Leisure

-- Sui Generis Theatres, Amusement Arcades, Funfair, Launderette, Sale of
+Sui Generis - Theatres, Amusement Arcades, Funfair, Launderette, Sale of Fuel, Sale or Display of Motor Vehicles, Taxis, Scrapyard, Hostel, Waste

-Fuel, Sale or Display of Motor Vehicles, Taxis, Scrapyard, Hostel, Waste Disposal, Retail Warehouse, Night Club, Casino
+Disposal, Retail Warehouse, Night Club, Casino Vacant - As described

-Vacant - As described
+3.1.5 It should be noted that the number of units recorded differs between each year.
+This may be as a result of the division of shop units, or variation on the area assessed.

-- 3.1.5 It should be noted that the number of units recorded differs between each year.
-This may be as a result of the division of shop units, or variation on the area assessed. - 3.1.7 The data indicates that Use Class A1 (Shops) has the highest retail offer.
-There has been a decrease in A2 and A3 usage (Financial & Professional Services, Restaurants and Cafes).
-The following usage has increased, A4, A5, B1, D1 and Sui Generis (Drinking Establishments, Hot Food Takeaways, Business, Non-residential institutions).
+3.1.6 The data indicates that Use Class A1 (Shops) has the highest retail offer.
+There has been a slight increase in A2 and A3 usage (Financial & Professional Services).